viperML/easy-nix-documentation/example/usage.md

    <RenderDocs :options="data" />
    ```

-6. Optionally, you can tweak the loader options.
-For example, filter the options with some regex rule, and map the declarations to a GitHub page:
+6. _Optionally_, filter the options to load, and map the declarations:

    ```ts
    import { dirname } from 'node:path'